 In production however, there is no need to rebuild the CSS on every page reload, we only need to do this after an update has been made.

 Turning caching on in your Tailwind Settings menu turns on caching for Tailwind CSS across the site.
-The CSS is saved (base64 encoded) in your pages’ metadata once generated and when the page is loaded, the server will generate a <style>
+The CSS is saved (base64 encoded) in your pages’ metadata once generated and when the page is loaded, the server will generate a <style> tag based on that at the top of the document.

 With caching on, the page will load lightning fast.
 Furthermore, since we optimise the CSS for that page only, it only needs to contain the clases on that page, rather than the entire site, so could even have speed advantages against an ordinary CLI Tailwind build.

-If you add new Tailwind classes to a page, you can regenerate that page’s Tailwind by adding the query parameter ?tailwind=regenerate
+If you add new Tailwind classes to a page, you can regenerate that page’s Tailwind by adding the query parameter ?tailwind=regenerate at the end of the URL. (see URL Search Parameters for details).

 After this, the page will load slowly for the developer once while this is calculated, but then the CSS against the page’s metadata will be updated and everyone else will experience the newly improved page at fast speeds.